german-alvarez-dev/react-realfooder-app/iterations/group3.md

 - On the foods list, show an edit button for those products whose owner is the logged in user.

 - When clicked, a modal window containing the product's info must appear.
-Reuse for this the same Form component and the same Bootstrap's Modal Window you developed to create new products (don't forget to change both the modal window title and the submit button text when editing).

 - After saving the edited item, the product list must be refresed: <p>&nbsp;</p>